anvi-pen/Imposter-Syndrome-Code-Samples/README.md

  \
 This game was developed using the Unity game engine.\
  \
-The repository hosting the entire project is currently privated.\
+The repository hosting the entire project is currently private.\
  \
 See the scripts in action in this [demo video](https://1drv.ms/v/s!AowguBSlb55mnTtOLk6tccV5LIFL).\
  \